amitojsingh2022/SyntheticTuning/README.md

 3) Product Attribute Extraction

 ### Use Case 1: Anonymous Medical Data Abstraction
+• Input: pre existing or collected clinical data including responses to questionnaires, information on health conditions, and doctor diagnoses in order to create a new dataset of patients
+• Impact: Allows a way to disguise sensitive data about participants in order to protect the privacy of the original participants.
+The identity of the original patient is concealed and the integrity of the original data set is preserved since the newly created data mimics trends observed in the original dataset

 ### Use Case 2: Financial Fraud Detection
+• Input: large chunks of data on company info including revenue_growth, customer_reviews, and etc to create a list of potentially fraudulent companies
+• Impact: Allows a quick and easy method to create a suspicion list saving the government more time and resources when detecting fraudulent companies.

 ### Use Case 3: Product Attribute Extraction
+• Input: large amounts of data on various product titles that include a product’s attributes such as product brand, product category, and etc. to create a list of products and their features
+• Impact: Creates a quick and easy way to access a specific brand’s product inventory and

 ## Conclusion